Image Credits

 1. Purchase or gift directly from an artist.

-2. Purchase or gift from a third party (i.e. another collecting institution or entity).
+2. Purchase or gift from a third party (i.e. an individual or entity).

 The first encounter between the museum and the artist (or their representative) might include a discussion about the availability of an existing choreographic work or the possibility of an acquisitive commission.
 Alternative models of support for the artist’s creative practice might also be discussed at this stage such as loaning, licensing, custodianship, or a multi-year artist in residence program.